fauskanger/Pretreat/README.md

   - Start node: 17
   - Destination node: 20
   - Blocked nodes in red: 19 and 16
-  - Node 19 was blocked after previously decided the preceding node being node 8, so it has to detour to node 10, which in hindsight could've been visited after node 11.
+  - Before blocked, node 19 was in the optimal path.

+When blocked, the preceding node is node 8.
+From there, it has to detour in order to reach the destination.
+The updated optimal path is going to node 10, which in hindsight would've been visited directly from node 11.
 The indicated path is the shortest path between start and destination via node 8.